Tokens, the oft-overlooked appetizer: Large language models, the distributional hypothesis, and meaning: Approach

 We are motivated to look into the representations of the most highly performant computational model of language to date\footnote{By which we mean, LLMs in general, although we're looking at a particular LLM, the RoBERTa MLM.} because it provides a sketch of what might be minimally necessary to support human-like language performance.
 It also provides insight into a technology which is increasingly ubiquitous, which is important as we seek to understand what sorts of tasks these tools can be used in, and what sort of pitfalls they might afford.\footnote{As research explores correspondences between human cognition and machine learning~\cite{binz2025foundation}, the horizon of possibilities for LLM applications in linguistics, cognitive science, and studies of human behavior continues to be re-evaluated.
 For this project, however, we focus strictly on human-like linguistic performance, not broader cognitive alignment.
 LLM linguistic abilities are sufficiently established for our purposes, despite their outputs not being perfectly human-like (if they were, then training on model-generated text would not cause collapse)~\cite{shumailov2024collapse}.}

 We passed contiguous spans of text (a context window of 100 tokens on either side of the token of interest) sourced from a relatively small corpus of English-language fiction through a RoBERTa (large) Masked Language Model (MLM); we parsed the source text into tokens using a BPE tokenizer, the same approach RoBERTa uses.
 We then extracted the latent space data for our token of interest (in this paper, `` bank'', Figure~\ref{fig:bank}, `` run'', Figure~\ref{fig:run}, and `` the'', Figure~\ref{fig:the}, with leading spaces) by saving the embedding vector output by each layer of the model.
 We used consolidation strategies---UMAP and PCA---to boil down the large amount of data into something human-readable (through truncating and clustering).
-UMAP can result in ``finer clustering than is necessarily present in the data,'' which should be kept in mind when interpreting the resultant clusters~\cite{mcinnes2020umap, umapdocs2024}.
+UMAP can result in ``finer clustering than is necessarily present in the data,'' which should be kept in mind when interpreting the resultant clusters, but it is better able to preserve aspects of the underlying structure than a pure clustering method, which is particularly useful for our visual exploration~\cite{mcinnes2020umap, umapdocs2024}.
 For more details of this process, see Sec.~\ref{sec:embeddings_methods}, Sec.~\ref{sec:extispicylimitations}.
 Our reasons for using the RoBERTa model are discussed in the Appendix (Sec.~\ref{appendix}).
 These particular gnogeographic maps are unique to RoBERTa and the text we chose to use; other models and other contexts would both yield different maps.
 What we are exploring is what these internal organizations \textit{can} look like, and what kind of strategies a model \textit{can} use to organize.
 Although the model's architecture (including its training objective) and how it was trained will each impact the resultant gnogeographic maps, given that LLMs as a group exhibit impressive natural language competency compared to older models and do have significant commonalities between them, we don't see any reason to think these gnogeographic maps would be irrelevant outside of this specific combination of model and corpus.